-If you are struggling with your just good enough DSLR and the only available space left for you to shoot is your garage, abandoned office conference hall, or an under-construction basement, then “Studio Anywhere” is your inspiring buddy.
+If you are struggling with your just good enough DSLR and the only available space left for you to shoot is your garage, abandoned office, conference hall, or an under-construction basement, then “Studio Anywhere” is your inspiring buddy.

-The book focuses on how you can turn any space into a professional studio by giving knowledge about lighting, angles, space, and the post-production workflow.
+This photography book focuses on how you can turn any space into a professional studio by giving knowledge about lighting, angles, space, and the post-production workflow.

 15. Tony Northrup’s How to Create Stunning Digital Photography – Anthony Justin Northrup

 This photography book is an eBook that takes you around the world through an inexpensive video series that runs for 9+ hours.
 Once purchased, you can become part of the FB group of the reader and can post questions and get answers directly from Tony and Chelsea.

 The book is updated regularly with new videos that cover the latest trends and techniques which you can get after paying a minimum additional fee.